 All new incoming undergraduate students will be asked to complete an e-mail meningitis questionnaire.
+Students should expect to receive this email a few weeks after the semester begins.
 This questionnaire will require students to acknowledge receiving meningitis information from USC, and to indicate one of the following:

 - they have already received the vaccine

 - they would like to receive the vaccine

 - they have decided not to be vaccinated

 All undergraduate students will be required to complete this questionnaire.
 Those who do not are subject to having a hold placed on their student account.